EightySixK/Neverness-To-Everness-FPS-Unlocker/README.md

 # Neverness-To-Everness-FPS-Unlocker
 Framerate unlocker for Neverness To Everness (NTE) <br>
-Removes the FPS cap from the game, applying a user defiend cap instead. <br>
+Removes the FPS cap from the game, applying a user defined cap instead. <br>
 This is done WITHOUT the usage of any sort of Frame "generation" technologies <br>